amitapl/amitapple.snowsite/Snow/_posts/2014-03-18-access-specific-instance.md

         }

-The problem that we have now is getting this instance id, currently there is no API that will give us all the current instance ids, but a specific site can find out it's own instance id by looking at the environment variable called: **WEBSITE\_INSTANCE\_ID**.
+The problem that we have now is getting this instance id, in the update below I'll show how, but a specific site can find out it's own instance id by looking at the environment variable called: **WEBSITE\_INSTANCE\_ID**.

 So one application for this is that we can create a WebJob that is able to call the Website it is hosted on.